Sarah M. Buel, JD, Director Emerita

-For nearly 20 years, Gail has been addressing violence against women issues through the law.
+For over 30 years, Gail has been addressing violence against women issues through the law.
 From 1985-1991, she was the Staff Attorney for the Family Violence Project, a joint project of the Austin Center for Battered Women (now SafePlace) and Legal Aid Society of Central Texas (now Texas Rural Legal Aid).
 She was the Assistant Director for Public Policy for the Texas Council on Family Violence from 1991-1993.
-She was a partner in the law practice of Livingston & Parr from 1993-1994.
-She's been in private practice in Austin, since 1995.
+Until her retirement from the active practice of law, she was in private practice in Austin from 1993, with a focus on family law.
 Early in her career, she was also a Research Attorney for the Texas Court of Criminal Appeals and the Assistant Director and Staff Attorney, Staff Counsel for Inmates, Texas Department of Corrections (now the Texas Department of Criminal Justice).

 Gail has trained for numerous organizations including, the Austin Center for Battered Women (now SafePlace); TCFV; the Texas Municipal Courts Association; Women & the Law Section, Travis County and State Bar of Texas; Volunteer Legal Services of Austin; Texas Lawyers Care; Texas Legal Services Center; and Austin Legal Secretaries Association.

-of capacities as a social worker and youth worker.
+of capacities as an Advocate, social worker, and youth worker.
 Currently,

-Michael received his Bachelor and Master degrees in social work from the University of Iowa and lives in Iowa City with his partner Alison and his three children.
+Michael received his Bachelor and Master degrees in social work from the University of Iowa and lives in Iowa City, with his partner Alison and his four children.

-Listen to Michael and Emiliano C. Diaz de Leon, Texas Association Against Sexual Assault, talk to PreventConnect's David Lee about why they signed a statement with more than 40 men titled, "Men Speak Out about Sexist Coverage of Rape: A Call to Action".
+Listen to Michael and Emiliano C. Diaz de Leon, Texas Association Against Sexual Assault, talk to PreventConnect's David Lee about why they signed a statement with more than 40 men titled, "Men Speak Out about Sexist Coverage of Rape: A Call to Action", April 2011.